digitalutsc/arks-service/README.md

 ## Requirement

-This application required following either one of the below environment to be setup:
+This application required one of the following environments to be setup:
 * a plain [Virtual machine](https://phoenixnap.com/kb/how-to-install-vagrant-on-ubuntu) OR [Drupal VM](https://github.com/geerlingguy/drupal-vm) to be installed.
 * OR [LAMP stack](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-20-04) to be installed